Chew/ChewHelp/docs/bots/discord/mlb-game-feed/commands.md

 # Commands

-The bot current has 7 commands.
+The bot currently has 7 commands.

 ## Game Feed Commands